conjuga/conjuga/pages/about.md

 ---
 layout: page
-title: "Learn French Conjugation Effectively with Conjuga App"
+title: "Conjuga App Features"
 permalink: "/app/"
 image: assets/images/conjuga-ios-app.png
 ---

 Welcome to **Conjuga**, the French conjugation app designed to help you master the art of French verb conjugations.
 Whether you're a beginner or an advanced learner, Conjuga provides you with the tools and resources to enhance your French language skills efficiently.

+# 100% English Translation
+# Native Speaker Audio
+# No subscriptions!
+# Search in English or French
+# Interactive Quizzes
+# Complete Conjugation Tables

 <!-- ![Welcome to Conjuga](assets/images/welcome.png) -->